 - Sausage and kale

 - Bacon, jalapenos and your favorite hot sauce

 - Chorizo, salsa and fresh cilantro

-Other options include thin-sliced prosciutto, oregano, parmesan cheese, olive oil or even a little honey (seriously).
+Other options include thin-sliced prosciutto, oregano, parmesan cheese, olive oil or even a little honey.

 Ship a Pizza or Eight!
 Giordano’s Delivers No Matter Where You Are.

-So.
-Why even bring up frozen pizza if we specialize in the fresh stuff?
-Well, it’s simple — because you can have Giordano’s shipped right to your house even if you’re far from one of our restaurants.
+So, why even bring up frozen pizza if we specialize in the fresh stuff?
+Well, it’s simple — because you can have Giordano’s shipped straight to your house even if you’re far from one of our restaurants.

-Click here for a look at your ordering options, instructions, and beyond.
+Visit our site for a look at your ordering options, instructions and more.